Guide to the Taylor Family Papers, 1850-1975

 Includes Newton School programs, finances, political and public events in Iwo, and other memorabilia from the Taylors' work and school.

 Written from his time boarding at the Newton Memorial School.

 Includes details on Bowen's missionary work in Africa and South America, his family's health, and some discussion of the Civil War.
 Collected by O.W.
 Taylor for a research project.

 Duke alumnus Orville Walters "Tom" Taylor (Ph.D., 1956) and his wife, Evelyn Taylor, went as missionary teachers to Nigeria with their son Michael in 1955.
 While there the Taylors had three daughters: Priscilla, Melissa, and Penelope.
 The family returned to the United States in 1962.

-The Taylor Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2013.
+The Taylor Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2013 and 2014.

 Processed by Meghan Lyon, September 2013; Ben Saalfeld, April 2016

 Encoded by Meghan Lyon, September 2013; Ben Saalfeld, April 2016